Corporate finance: Capital structure

-Finally, there is much theoretical discussion as to other considerations that management might weigh here.
+Finally, there is much theoretical discussion as to other considerations that management might weigh.

 Sources of capital

-Debt capital

-Corporations may rely on borrowed funds (debt capital or credit) as sources of investment to sustain ongoing business operations or to fund future growth.
+Corporations, as outlined, may rely on borrowed funds (debt capital or credit) as sources of investment to sustain ongoing business operations or to fund future growth.
 Debt comes in several forms, such as through bank loans, notes payable, or bonds issued to the public.
-Bonds require the corporations to make regular interest payments (interest expenses) on the borrowed capital until the debt reaches its maturity date, therein the firm must pay back the obligation in full.
-Debt payments can also be made in the form of sinking fund provisions, whereby the corporation pays annual installments of the borrowed debt above regular interest charges.
+Bonds require the corporation to make regular interest payments (interest expenses) on the borrowed capital until the debt reaches its maturity date, therein the firm must pay back the obligation in full.
+(An exception is zero-coupon bonds - or "zeros").
+Debt payments can also be made in the form of a sinking fund provision, whereby the corporation pays annual installments of the borrowed debt above regular interest charges.
 Corporations that issue callable bonds are entitled to pay back the obligation in full whenever the company feels it is in their best interest to pay off the debt payments.
 If interest expenses cannot be made by the corporation through cash payments, the firm may also use collateral assets as a form of repaying their debt obligations (or through the process of liquidation).

-Equity capital
+Especially re debt funded corporations, see Bankruptcy and Financial distress.

+Under some treatments (especially for valuation) leases are regarded as debt: the payments are set; they are tax deductible; failing to make them results in the loss of the asset.

 Corporations can alternatively sell shares of the company to investors to raise capital.
-Investors, or shareholders, expect that there will be an upward trend in value of the company (or appreciate in value) over time to make their investment a profitable purchase.
+Investors, or shareholders, expect that there will be an upward trend in value of the company (shares appreciate in value) over time to make their investment a profitable purchase.
+As outlined:

 Shareholder value is increased when corporations invest equity capital and other funds into projects (or investments) that earn a positive rate of return for the owners.
-Investors prefer to buy shares of stock in companies that will consistently earn a positive rate of return on capital in the future, thus increasing the market value of the stock of that corporation.
-Shareholder value may also be increased when corporations payout excess cash surplus (funds from retained earnings that are not needed for business) in the form of dividends.
+Investors then prefer to buy shares of stock in companies that will consistently earn a positive rate of return on capital (on equity) in the future, thus increasing the market value of the stock of that corporation.

+Shareholder value may also be increased when corporations payout excess cash surplus (funds that are not needed for business) in the form of dividends.